 An ardent abolitionist, Katie also enjoys being married to her favorite feminist, dallying with friends, thrifting, traveling, and drinking kombucha.
 She and her husband are part of the Conejo Church community in Newbury Park.
 Isaiah 58 is her life passage.

-She and her husband Alan have lived in Simi Valley for 25 years and have three twenty-something daughters, Jillian, Megan & Danielle.
-A devoted follower of Jesus Christ, Vicki lives each day with the desire to be obedient to Him by serving His people, all to His glory.
+Vicki and her husband Alan have lived in Simi Valley for 27 years and have three twenty-something daughters, Jillian, Megan & Danielle.
+A devoted follower of Jesus Christ, she lives each day with the desire to be obedient to Him by serving his people, all to His glory.

 1 Corinthians 10:31